htmlburger/carbon-fields-docs/documentation/10-containers/70-widgets.md

 # Widgets

-The `widget` container is used to create custom widgets for your theme.
+The `Widget` container is used to create custom widgets for your theme.
 Each widget is defined as a PHP class which:

  1. extends the `\Carbon_Fields\Widget` class ([reference](https://github.com/htmlburger/carbon-fields/blob/master/core/Widget/Widget.php))
  2. defines the constructor `__construct()` and `front_end()` methods